ceiphr/aws-market-share-analysis/README.md

     P-Hat: 0.061000

-    Z-Score: -0.761393
+    Z-Score: -17.025268
-    P-Value: 0.223211
+    P-Value: 0.000000

-    Fail to reject H0
+    [1mReject H0

 ## Interpretation

-We've failed to reject the null-hypothesis as our P-Value is far above any possible siginicants level.
-The claim made within the Forbes article cannot be rejected thus we can't support any claim against it.
+We've rejected the null-hypothesis as our P-Value is approximately zero.
+The claim made within the Forbes article is invalid according to this observational study as we can support the alternate hypothesis that Amazon does not have a 31% market share in cloud computing/hosting.

 # Confidence Interval for 1-Proportion Sample